Form W-2, FICA, Medicare, Tips, Employee Benefits

 Question: As an employer, do I have any liability for social security and Medicare taxes if my employees receive tips but don't report them to me?

+Yes.
 Employers in industries where tipping is common know that they must report and pay taxes on tips employees report to them.
 However, many employers do not realize that they are liable for the employer share of social security and Medicare taxes on tips employees do not report to them.
-The employer’s liability for taxes on unreported tips does not arise until the Service issues a Section 3121(q) Notice and Demand.

 - You, as an employer, must withhold and pay the employee share of social security and Medicare taxes on tips your employee reports to you to the extent the employee’s non-tip wages or funds the employee provides you are available.
 You must also pay the employer share of social security and Medicare taxes on all reported tips.

 - For unreported tips, your liability for the employer share of social security and Medicare taxes does not arise until the Service issues you a Section 3121(q) Notice and Demand.
-The tax due shown on the notice and demand may be based on tip audits, data from Form 8027 (PDF), Employer’s Annual Information Return of Tip Income and Allocated Tips, or Forms 4137 (PDF), Social Security and Medicare Tax on Unreported Tip Income.
+The tax due shown on the notice and demand may be based on tip audits, data from Form 8027, Employer’s Annual Information Return of Tip Income and Allocated Tips, or Forms 4137, Social Security and Medicare Tax on Unreported Tip Income.
 The employer is not liable to withhold and pay the employee share of social security and Medicare taxes on unreported tips.

 - Form 4137 is used by employees to report and pay their share of social security and Medicare taxes on tips they did not report to you.
-This should include any tips allocated to employees of large food and beverage establishments.
-Unless an employee has a daily tip record or other credible evidence that shows that the employee did not receive the allocated tips shown on Form W-2, the employee must report the allocated tip amount on Form 4137.
+This should include any allocated tips shown on Form W-2, unless the employee has adequate records (a daily tip record or other credible evidence) to show that the employee did not receive the allocated tips.

 - Reporting Tip Income - The Jill and Jason Show